kartikcho/text-adventure-in-C/README.md

 ### Personal Note

 This is my first actual git project.
-I am trying to make a full working program in C and this is more of a learning experience.
 If you wish to help me in my project by adding your own storylines and quest, please feel free to do so.